Defining A Lunar Halo: Explaining The 22-Degree Halo Meteorological Phenomenon

-Occasionally, you may notice a hazy-looking ring around the Moon visible through a thin layer of clouds in the evening.
-This phenomenon is known as a lunar or 22-degree halo, but what exactly is it?
+Under the right conditions, observers will notice a hazy-looking ring visible around the Moon in the evening.
+This phenomenon is better known as a lunar or 22-degree halo, but what exactly is it?

 Although there are many theories and folklore surrounding this "supernatural" occurrence, very few people really know what exactly these rings (or halos) are or how they are formed.